For Investors, Strategic Partners, and Major Donors

 Private briefings provide an opportunity to explore how WAJA is addressing both economic opportunity and infrastructure gaps in one of West Africa’s fastest-growing automotive markets.

-Why WAJA Matters
+Why WAJA – Why Now

 Ghana currently has more than 2.5 million vehicles on the road and imports over 100,000 vehicles annually, yet modern repair infrastructure remains extremely limited.
 Outside of a small number of manufacturer-affiliated service centers, most vehicles are serviced in informal repair environments that lack advanced diagnostics and standardized training.